jtpio/jtpio.github.io/_posts/2015-04-18-project-euler-57.md

 ## Another approach?
 I have been thinking of another approach to solve this problem, but could not come up with simpler code than the one mentioned above.

-In both solutions, numbers get big pretty quickly and the calculations are made using big integers, which slows things down but seems to be inevitable.
+In both solutions, numbers get big pretty quickly and the calculations are made using big integers, which slows things down but at the same time seems to be inevitable.

 Any idea?
 Feel free to share!